Nishchay07Gandhi/SSIS-ETL-PROJECT/README.md

  For the ETL (EXTRACT, TRANFORM,LOAD)   ,i have firts used MICROSOFT VISUALN STUDIO (MSVS) / SSIS for removing bad records and transfering it to SQl SERVER and then cleaned the data using SSAS

- The is also showed in the project and data i have used
+ The Query is also showed in the project and data i have used